-The island of Gods Bali has unexpectedly become my second home.
-I’ve visited this beautiful island many times since I was young, with each visit becoming increasingly longer and shorter in between.
-Lucky for me, I was born in Indonesia and speak fluent Indonesian so traveling here has been a breeze.
-So I think it’s about time I impart all the knowledge I’ve accumulated on Bali!
+Bali, also referred to as the island of Gods, has unexpectedly become my second home this past year.
+I’ve been visiting this beautiful island since I was young, with each visit duration becoming increasingly longer and shorter in between.
+Lucky for me, I was born in Indonesia and I speak Bahasa Indonesia fluently.
+Not only traveling here has been a breeze thanks to that, but I am also able to understand the culture and nuances in a way that foreigners can’t.
+So, I want to bridge that cultural gap and impart all the knowledge I’ve accumulated about Bali!

 The Bali Guide: Table of Contents

 Here are some content shortcuts to help you navigate this post.

 - Overview of Bali

 - Where to go in Bali: Overview of Areas

 - General Tips for traveling in Bali